zpksystems/phpzpk/README.md

 **ZPK Translate**
 An alternative to google translate, with cheaper prices and better translations, specially in english and chinesse.

+**ZPK Images**
+IA images generation API

+**ZPK Moderator**
+ZPK Moderator is an API that allows you to detect harmful or dangerous texts using artificial intelligence in your application or in user communities.

+Avoid or control the publication of texts that incite hatred, self-harm, or content inappropriate for minors.

 [Details of each ZPK API](https://zpk.systems/en/docs/api/all_apis "API Docs")